 Payments processed with Square’s payment processing APIs appear in your transaction history from your online Dashboard.
 For easy identification, payments are labeled as “Online Transaction.”

 Refunds can be processed from the Square app, your Dashboard, or from a Refund API.
 Just like Square app, payments are sent to your linked bank account following your regular deposit schedule.

 Note: At this time, support for itemization in your transaction history is limited to Square Checkout API.

-What kind of best practices should I follow when using E-Commerce API?
+What kind of best practices should I follow when using the Transactions API?